Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-10-25-transformer-circuits.md

   - Transformers
 ---

+This paper provides a mental model for reasoning about the internal workings of transformers and attention heads in deep neural networks.
+The insights here help understand and analyze the behaviors of large models.

 <!--
 Original Content
 A paper review of [A Mathematical Framework for Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html), to build strong mental models that can be used to reason about the internal functioning of deep neural networks.